themesberg/flowbite-svelte/src/routes/docs/typography/paragraph.md

 breadcrumb_title: Svelte Paragraph
 component_title: Paragraph
 dir: Typography
 description: Use the paragraph component to create multiple blocks of text separated by blank lines and write content based on multiple layouts and styles
+thumnailSize: w-64
 ---

 <script>